-This article is about how files are temporary even though the people who uploaded the files thought they’re not.
-There are many examples of this that you can see in many sites of all kinds (forums, regular websites)…
+This article is about how files are temporary even though the people who uploaded the files probably thought they’re not.

 Example 1: Flash.
-It’s being used everywhere, so nobody thought it would get replaced by anything.
+It’s being used everywhere, so I don’t think anybody thought it would get replaced by anything.
 Bunnyhero Labs is a good example (especially since the person in charge of the site has moved on to other projects that he has made a different site for).
 I’ve seen many old sites with Java apps too, like Microprizes (in the links section).
 Firefox, Chrome, Safari and other browsers are phasing Flash out (like, today (Jan 1, 2017, for those from the future 😉 ), Firefox made Flash ask to activate by default).
 Newgrounds uses Flash.
-Many game sites (like jayisgames) use Flash.
-(And as of March 12, 2017, Firefox phased Java out fully.
-Thank God for older versions! 😉 ).
+Many game sites (like jayisgames and didigames) use Flash.
+(And as of March 12, 2017, Firefox phased Java out fully. 😦 Thank God for older versions! 😉 ).

 Example 2: Screenmates.
 I download some when I was younger.
 One of them was a wind-up bird screenmate and another was a rockhopper penguin’s head in a window that would follow your cursor across the screen.
 Now, I don’t have them anymore and they’re not on the internet (no matter how hard I try to find them, all the links are broken (or behind viruses/adware)).
-This is usually because either the servers go down (sometimes they’re even from Geocities! 😉 ) or the owner of the site abandons it and deletes most of the files.
-Sometimes the person forgets about the site and has no money to pay for hosting the site, thus it goes down.
+This is usually because either the servers go down (sometimes they’re even from Geocities! 😉 ) or the owner of the site abandons it and possibly deletes most of the files.
+Sometimes the person forgets about the site and thus doesn’t pay for hosting the site (or doesn’t have money to do so), thus it goes down.

 Example 4: Videos.
 Videos can also be taken down, as people who upload copyrighted Youtube Poops can attest. 😉 For the following shows, I could find full episodes a long time ago but not now: